Lorp/renderstack/README.md

 1. Install [node and npm](https://nodejs.org/en/download).
 2. Install [parcel](https://parceljs.org).
-3. Clone the GitHub repository.
+3. Clone this GitHub repository.
-4. cd to the project folder.
+4. `cd` to the project folder.
 5. Run `npm install` to install dependencies.
 6. Run `npx parcel build src/index.html` to build the project.

+Notes:
-Note that Samsa and Harfbuzz.js are not currently available via npm, so they are included already in node_modules.
+* Samsa and Harfbuzz.js are not currently available via npm, so they are included already in node_modules
+* Parcel uses [SWC](https://swc.rs) to minify the code

 ## Renderer comparisons